 Our round trip flights from Tijuana cost $90 each, compared to almost $300 per ticket to fly out of San Diego.
 Even adding in the CBX ticket cost of $32 each, the Tijuana route was much more affordable.

 We flew VivaAerobus and had a totally fine experience, lol.
 Kind of a barebones, charge-extra-for-every-little-thing type of airline, but you get what you pay for, I guess.

-US citizens need the following to use the CBX to get into Mexico:
+United States citizens need the following to use the CBX to get into Mexico:

-If you are traveling into TIJ, you can cross the CBX anytime within 24 hours of your flight departure.
+If you are traveling into TIJ, you can cross the CBX bridge anytime within 24 hours of your flight departure.
 If you are traveling back into the US from TIJ, you must cross the CBX within 2 hours of your flight arrival.

 To get back into the US, you need the CBX ticket, your passport, and your boarding pass.

 There are no COVID testing requirements to use the CBX border crossing.

 The CBX website suggests arriving 2-3 hours prior to your departure time, the same as any international flight.
 Our flight from TIJ was at 11:40am, and I think we arrived at 9:20am.
 We made it over the CBX and through customs and security in about an hour, giving us plenty of time to let the kids run around before our flight boarded.